A beginner's guide to Vietnam

 Offering a slightly different vibe from Nha Trang, the National Park of Cat Ba Island boasts some of the most picturesque beaches in the country, many of which are accessible only by boat.
 Due to the effort put into reaching them, the beaches here are much less crowded with tourists and feature a rugged beauty that can be lost in some of the bigger resorts.

 Having successfully retained its original charm from the days of its first discovery, Mui Ne is another resort-lined beach destination which garners flocks of sunbathers and kitesurfers, with good reason.
 Interestingly, Mui Ne is also famous for its huge red-and-white-coloured sand dunes which can be explored by dune buggy, quad bike or sledge.
+After a day of sunbathing in the sun and exploring soaring sand dunes, retreat to the beautiful Anantara Mui Ne hotel for an indulgent spa treatment, and a candle lit dinner by the sparkling pool.

 Extend your stay